-- I want to install my operating system
+I want to install my operating system

-Log in to the web interface by faculty login and faculty password (more about faculty account and password change) here ).
+Login to the web interface with the faculty login and faculty password (more about the faculty account and password change) here ).

 Cloud versus User view

-The Stratus.FI web interface is available to users in two versions: a simpler cloud view that is set by default and described in I want to quickly create a virtual machine , and a more complex user view with left menu and multiple controls.
-You can switch between them by clicking on the user name and selecting the last item named Views .
+The Stratus.FI web interface is available to users in two versions: a simpler cloud view , which is set by default and described in the chapter I want to create a virtual machine quickly , and a more complex user view with menus on the left and more controls.
+You can switch between them by clicking the user name and selecting the last item named Views .
 Compare - cloud view:

 ... and user view:

-Preinstalled virtual machine images are configured to take some information from the user settings (SSH key, superuser password, ...).
-It is therefore necessary to set these parameters before creating the virtual machine.
-Sign in to web interface , click on the user name at the top right and select Settings from the menu:
+Pre-installed virtual machine images are configured to take some information from the user settings (SSH key, superuser password, ...).
+These parameters must be set before creating the virtual machine.
+Sign in to web interface , click on the user's name at the top right and select Settings from the menu:

-If you do not already have one, create an SSH key for example on Aise:
+If you do not already have one, create an SSH key on Aise, for example:

 ssh-keygen -b 4096 -t rsa